Lorna Lindsley: War Is People

 War Is People was published in 1943 by Houghton Mifflin.
-Dr. Rafael Medoff has written of Lorna Lindsley: “It was when civil war erupted in Spain in 1936 that Lindsley found her true calling.
+Rafael Medoff has written of Lorna Lindsley: “It was when civil war erupted in Spain in 1936 that Lindsley found her true calling.
 Attaching herself to the Republican (anti-fascist) forces, she wrote a series of pro-Republican articles for US newspapers and political magazines.
 Lindsley did not pretend to be an objective reporter.
 In between articles, she served as a nurse to wounded Republican soldiers and wrote letters home for those too badly injured to hold a pen.
 After Franco’s triumph, she returned to Paris.
 In the spring of 1940, with the German army approaching, more than one million of the city’s residents fled.
 Lindsley too left – but only for a few days, to smuggle out film footage of the invasion.
 Three days later, she was back in the French capital.
 For the next five months, Lindsley defied the terror of the Nazi regime to help smuggle Jewish and political refugees out of the city.
 Her reports from within the German zone became an important source of eyewitness information for the American and British press.
 After returning to the United States in 1941, she wrote her first and only book, War Is People, which described the impact of war on the lives of ordinary citizens.”